CypherousSkies/Ravoz/Rāvòtifsimpábàb'ádi/Core Vocab/i-Animacy & Certainty.md

 x | by incommunicable means | belief/incommunicable | source of incommunicability | -

 certainty should be marked like [[Láadan#Evidence]] morphemes.
-(TODO: excitement/feeling?
-I'm half-remembering an idea i had about this)

 ## Compositional Categories
 One can construct "families" of things by ascribing what they are animated/controlled by.
 These may be applied as decorations as would any animacy category; and may be constructed as cartouches.